codership/documentation/galeracluster/source/documentation/install-mariadb-src.rst

 --------------------------------
 .. _`installmariadb-postinstall`:

 After the build completes, there are some additional steps that you must take in order to finish installing the database server on your system.
-This is over and beyond the standard configuration process listed in :ref:`System Configuration <../training/tutorials/configuration>` and :ref:`Replication Configuration <../training/tutorials/wsrep-configuration>`.
+This is over and beyond the standard configuration process listed in :doc:`System Configuration <../training/tutorials/configuration>` and :doc:`Replication Configuration <../training/tutorials/wsrep-configuration>`.

 .. note:: Unless you defined the ``CMAKE_INSTALL_PREFIX`` configuration variable when you ran ``cmake`` above, by default the database is installed to the path ``/usr/local/mysql/``.
 If you chose a custom path, adjust the commands below to accommodate the change.